Hatsune Miku: Appearances in other media

-In August 2017, to celebrate the 10th anniversary of the virtual singer, Ricoh released a limited edition of its 360° camera Ricoh Theta branded with Hatsune Miku imagery called the Ricoh Theta SC Type Hatsune Miku.
+In August 2017, to celebrate the tenth anniversary of the virtual singer, Ricoh released a limited edition of its 360° camera Ricoh Theta branded with Hatsune Miku imagery called the Ricoh Theta SC Type Hatsune Miku.
 The Ricoh Theta Type Hatsune Miku mobile apps (iOS and Android) allow for placing images of the character (in 55 different poses) within 360° images taken with the camera.
 Users can manipulate Hatsune Miku's facial expressions, change the direction of the character's shadow and hair, and rotate the character to place it within the 360° image.
 The product includes a specially designed case and other features illustrated by Fuzichoco, an illustrator at Crypton Future Media.

-In 2020, Hatsune Miku (also under the name Space Channel 39 and Space 39) was announced to be released as part of a DLC pack for Space Channel 5 VR: Kinda Funky News Flash on July 27 that same year.
+In 2020, Hatsune Miku (under the name Space Channel 39 and Space 39) was announced to be released as part of a DLC pack for Space Channel 5 VR: Kinda Funky News Flash on July 27 that same year.
 The installment allows the player to dance with Miku or attempt to defeat her in a dance battle, alongside Ulala, 88MAN, or Pudding.
-The DLC also unlocks a Hatsune themed outfit for Ulala (under Channel 39).
+The DLC unlocks a Miku-themed outfit for Ulala (under Channel 39).

+In the 2024 game, Like a Dragon Infinite Wealth, two songs from Hatsune Miku Colorful Stage! are available to unlock and listen to while roaming in the game's world.
+In April 2024 a Hatsune Miku Character DLC was added to the game Crypt of the Necrodancer which added an eighth soundtrack to the game featuring a number of Hatsune Miku songs including 2 made exclusively for the game.
+In the same month a collaboration between Hatsune Miku and Magic The Gathering was announced and would feature 6 Hatsune Miku themed Magic cards for use in the Magic the Gathering Card game.

+Due to the participation of the Goodsmile Racing cars in events such as the 24 Hours of Spa, the Miku-liveried cars appear in Assetto Corsa Competizione, a racing game by Italian developers Kunos Simulazioni that is the officially licensed game of SRO Group GT series.

+In Season 7 of Epic Games and Harmonix's Fortnite Festival, Hatsune Miku appeared as the featured artist as an unlockable character with two outfits, included in both the Music Pass and Item Shop.
+Additionally, other cosmetics such as jam tracks, instruments, and emotes themed around her were made available for purchase.
+She also received vehicle cosmetics in Rocket League.
+Miku appears as a playable character via downloadable content in Sonic Racing: CrossWorlds.
+To promote the game, five Sonic-themed Vocaloid tracks were produced, along with accompanying art and music videos, under the name Project ONSOKU.

+Project Voltage

+In September 2023, a collaboration project between Pokémon and Hatsune Miku was announced, featuring 18 illustrations and 18 songs with music videos.